QualiSystemsLab/CustomJobReporting-Service/README.md

 ### Solution Flow
 -   Only one TS test in job needs to set job ID onto Reporting service.
 -   During teardown this job id is used to get job data vial REST call to quali api.
 This data is used to populate a custom report template.
--   The report is then mailed to users configured on service. (by default sandbox owner is mailed)
+-   The report is then mailed to users configured on service. (by default sandbox owner is mailed) This solution uses the attached SMTP resource shell which must be inventoried and configured.
 -   Additionally tests in job can store custom data in sandbox data store which will also be added to report.

 ### Solution Components
-1. Testshell test "set_job_id" must be in finalize of first test in job
+1. Testshell test "set_job_id" must be in finalize of first test in Cloudshell job
-2. Reporting Service Shell must be present in blueprint
+2. Reporting Service Shell must imported and be present in blueprint
 3. Custom Teardown Script attached to trigger service.
 Collects job and sends email report.
-4. SMTP Server Shell loaded and configured in inventory (NOT required to be in blueprint)
+4. SMTP Server Shell loaded and configured in inventory (NOT required to be in blueprint) (attach all shells, script, and offline dependencies to [pypi server repository]() if working offline)

 ### Attached TS Helper Scripts Needed
 The testshell helper tests are provided below: